-DB Board Report 2020
+Board Report 2021

-The CNBACTRUC Board is pleased to present the annual report for the Canberra North Bowling and ACT Rugby Union Club Incorporated and congratulate members, Board, staff and management on navigating through a very unusual year.
+The CNBACTRUC Board is pleased to present the annual report for the Canberra North Bowling and ACT Rugby Union Club Incorporated and congratulate members, Board, staff and management on navigating through another very unusual year.

-The financial result for the Club is a surplus of \$157,394 noting a net increase in cash and cash equivalents held of \$83,901.
-Over \$57,000 was spent on member amenities including the Club's Sky and Fox Sports subscriptions, and discounted food and beverages.
+The financial result for the Club is a surplus of \$587,005 (2020: \$157,394) noting a net increase in cash and cash equivalents held of \$31,446, while over \$500,000 was spent on club improvements.